 The exact cause of PBC is unknown.
 It appears to be an autoimmune disorder.
 This means the immune system is attacking health tissue.
 It is not known what causes an autoimmune reaction.
 It is likely due to a combination of genetic and environmental factors.

 PBC is more common in women.
-Other factors that may increase your chance of PBC include:
+Other factors that may increase the chances of PBC:

 Symptoms of PBC include: